catalystneuro/surmeier-lab-to-nwb/src/surmeier_lab_to_nwb/zhai2025/conversion_notes.md

 | *Only one burst*              | `"Repetitions": "1"`                                                                      | The full three‑pulse block is performed once in this cycle.                                                                  |

 ## Figure 2
 The data of figure 2

-Relevant section from the methods:

-> For assessment of dendritic spine density, images of dendritic segments (proximal: ~40 μm
-> from soma; distal: > 80 μm from soma) were acquired with 0.15 μm pixels with 0.3 μm z-steps.
-> Images were deconvolved in AutoQuant X3.0.4 (MediaCybernetics, Rockville, MD) and semi-
-> automated spine counting was performed using 3D reconstructions in NeuronStudio (CNIC, Mount
-> Sinai School of Medicine, New York).
-On average, two proximal and two distal dendrites were
-> imaged and analyzed per neuron.

-It does not seem that the segmentation data is available but the confocal stacks are

 ```
 .